 IRB Committee Meetings

 The Institutional Review Board conducts its meetings on an as needed basis, but at least once a year.
-Any proposals requiring full review must be submitted no later than ten (15) working days prior to when the review is needed.
+Any proposals requiring full review must be submitted no later than fifteen (15) working days prior to when the review is needed.
 Forms may be found on the related downloads page under "Institutional Review Board."
-If you have questions about the IRB, please contact Tina Rummel (IRB Chair).
+If you have questions about the IRB, please contact Spencer Wagley (IRB Chair).

 Institutional Review Board Training

 Federal regulations require IRB committee member training.
 IRB members can follow the links (below) to complete training at the time of their appointment.
 IRB members must then submit a copy of the certificate to the IRB Chair indicating they have completed human subjects training that will be forwarded to the Human Resources Department at Trinity Valley Community College to be kept in the personnel file..